thammit/mail/README.md

 This folder will be used to store the mail pages later.
 Remember the uid of this new sysfolder page, you may need it in a later step.

-Open the settings of the new created sysfolder page and go to tab "Behaviour", and select "Mail Module" under "Contains plugin".
+Open the settings of the new created sysfolder page and go to tab "Behaviour", and select "MAIL Module" under "Contains plugin".
 Next, switch to tab "Resources" and add this three static page TSconfig entries:
- - "Mail: Remove not supported content element (mail)"
+ - "MAIL: Remove not supported content element (mail)"
- - "Mail: Add simple mail backend layout (mail)"
+ - "MAIL: Add simple mail backend layout (mail)"
- - "Mail: Default settings for mail pages (mail)"
+ - "MAIL: Default settings for mail pages (mail)"

 Press the good old floppy disc icon to save the data.

-After saving, a new backend layout "Mail" should be available under the "Appearance" tab.
+After saving, a new backend layout "MAIL" should be available under the "Appearance" tab.
 Choose it for this page and also for the subpages.

-### 4. Add a typoscript template record to the mail sysfolder
+### 4. Add a typoscript template record to the MAIL sysfolder

 Under options activate the checkboxes to clear constant and setup from upper levels.
 After this change to tab "Contains" and add this two static templates:
  - "Fluid Content Elements (fluid_styled_content)"
- - "Mail (mail)"
+ - "MAIL (mail)"

 Press the good old floppy disc icon again to save the data.

 ### 5. Configure default settings
-Mail brings, like direct_mail, an own backend module to adjust some default settings used during creation of a new mailing.
+MAIL brings, like EXT:direct_mail, an own backend module to adjust some default settings used during creation of a new mailing.

-To do this, click on the blue cog icon (Configuration) on the left side within the other mail modules.
+To do this, click on the blue cog icon (Configuration) on the left side within the other MAIL modules.

 Now, you have to choose the mail sysfolder, because the configuration will be stored in it.